 The coolest neighborhood in Poblado, in my opinion, is not Lleras but rather Provenza located just a little further uphill.
 Lleras can be kind of a nightmare on weekend evenings if you aren’t a party animal, whereas locals tend to stick more to the uphill part of Provenza and the surroundings.

-Patio Bonito itself is pretty boring… But across the street in Manila is quite an eclectic and cool neighborhood and is an area that I’d recommend if you prefer being a little closer to the Metro and public transportation.
+Patio Bonito is pretty boring… But across Calle 10 is Manila, which is quite an eclectic and cool neighborhood and is an area that I’d recommend if you prefer being a little closer to the Metro and public transportation.
 I think Manila wins overall for what it has to offer as well as its strategic location between the Metro and Parque Lleras (and close to a giant Exito grocery store).

 I’ll briefly mention the Ciudad del Rio sector of Poblado and say that while it has a few interesting places popping up nearby (Mercado del Rio, 20Mission Brewery), it does seem like it would be quite a boring and isolated place to stay in Medellin.